-These twins appear to be well on their way to secure attachment.
-Their mom’s ability to be attuned and emotionally responsive is apparent.
+Secure attachment depends on the caretaker/mom’s ability to be attuned and emotionally responsive is apparent.
 According to Daniel Segiel, MD, secure attachment is about feeling Seen, Safe, Soothed and Secure.
 The ideal parenting will do all of these as much as possible and help a child grow into a adult with secure attachment and search for the same from a spouse or partner.

 However, many children do not grow up feeling seen, safe, soothed and secure.
 They will most likely struggle in their adults relationships.
 Feeling invisible, unsafe, unnurtured and insecure as a child will often cause great pain, disappointment, anger and frustration in adult relationships.
 Different types of attachment styles develop as a result – anxious, avoidant and disorganized attachment can make your marriage and family relationships very difficult.